fmars/n00bGPT/README.md

 # n00bGPT (WIP)

-This is a learning note of Transformer and LLM.
+This is my 3-weeks learning jounery of Transformer and LLM.
+It's challenging.
+Because I initially knew nothing about it.
+However, it's exhilarating and rewarding.
 I like learning by doing.
-I have some experience in Infra and little in ML, though barely little on LLM.
-Below is my learning jounery.
-And hope it helps yours.
+You guess right.
+We named it n00bGPT since we built our own transformer.
+I hope this note help yours!

 1. **Kaggle competition**: fresh touch on LLM with Huggingface Transformer fine tune
 2. **Attention is all you need**: understand how does transformer work